microsoft/bedrock/README.md

 ## Contributing

 We do not claim to have all the answers and would greatly appreciate your ideas, issues, and pull requests.

+If you'd like to contribute, start by searching through the [issues](https://github.com/microsoft/bedrock/issues) and [pull requests](https://github.com/microsoft/bedrock/pulls) to see whether someone else has raised a similar idea or question.

+If you don't see your idea listed, and you think it fits into the goals of this project, do one of the following:
+* **If your contribution is minor,** such as a typo or grammar fix, open a pull request.
+* **If your contribution is major,** such as a new guide or feature we suggest starting by opening an issue first.
+That way, there is more visiblity to other contributors.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us